Accord-Project/bsdd/README1.md

 ### Raw RDF Example

-The example GraphQL JSON is converted to the following \"raw\" RDF (shortened for brevity).
+The example GraphQL JSON is converted to the following "raw" RDF (shortened for brevity).
 Its structure is very similar to the original one, with empty blank nodes in various places, strings instead of URLs, etc.

 ``` turtle